This post is sponsored by Wayfair. All opinions are my own.

 1. Prep the Space & Tools Required

 If you are building a home, ask your construction manager to not install light fixtures if possible.
 Sometimes you’ll get a credit back and they’ll just put in a simple bulb.
-This will make the whole process easier since taking out the existing light is actually half the battle sometimes.
+This will make the whole process easier since taking out the existing light is actually half the battle of learning how to change a light fixture.
 Also, depending on your light fixture, I find it easier if the light is already assembled.
 The only time we assembled a light after it was hung was our sputnik chandelier since the pieces added a lot of extra weight.

 You’ll need a ladder, so make sure that’s all set up.
 Johnny and I prefer to have a little bit of “wiggle room” so our arms don’t get as tired during the process.
 Other tools you’ll need: